diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

 which stores a high-level view of the issues found.

-Further information on how each of these stages is implemented can be found on @thing:impl.
+Further information on how each of these stages is implemented can be found in @thing:impl.

 === Dependencies